ricorx7/DataloggR/README.md

 Then reload the browser window by pressing Ctrl-R.  The new Javascript will be loaded and you can verify this in the Console tab of the inspection tool.

 You can also debug the javascript in the Inspection tool

+# Code Layout
+## app.py
+app.py hosts the python Flask server backend.
+The backend handles all the button clicks and datalogger connections.

+##main.js
+main.js is an AJAX javascript.
+It handles all the GUI.
+It also displays the status of the datalogger.
+Any button clicks will be sent to the python backend at app.py.

+##Static folder
+This folder holds the javascript file and images.

+##Template
+This folder holds all the GUI HTML jinja displays.
+Jinja the template engine for the Flask python server.
+Within the Jinja template files, the javascript files will handle the dynamic displaying.